-Have you got your business act together or are you a headless chicken?
+Have you got your business act together or are you like a headless chicken?
 Do you have any tasks you could give to a virtual assistant?
 I bet you do!
 What would you like to give someone else to handle?
 Feel free to list those tasks in the comments below.

 Hi and welcome to Virtually Done.
 I’m Leslie and it’s a pleasure to meet you!
 If you are an online entrepreneur or small business owner struggling to find enough time in your day to concentrate on the tasks you are passionate about, I can help you!

 If you would like to learn more, please contact me.
 I’d love to hear from you!